-This two-year qualification exposes you to the whole industry, and the opportunities within it.
-On completion, it is likely that you will enter the industry by working for an Arboricultural or Forestry company.
+This two-year qualification exposes you to the whole industry and the opportunities within it.
+On completion, you will likely enter the industry by working for an Arboricultural or Forestry company.
 As you will have gained a breadth and depth of skills and knowledge over a wide range of units, you could progress within work to become:

 - Tree worker (ground)

 You may wish to move onto an Advanced Apprenticeship in Trees and Timber, which allows you to combine working for a forestry contractor, in an arboretum, or a similar job, and typically attending one day a week at college or with a training provider.

 You may wish to progress onto further learning within a Higher Education Institution.
 You could go on to study subjects such as:

 - Woodland Conservation Management BSc (Hons)

 Whilst undertaking Arboriculture learning learners must understand the inherent physically demanding nature of the course.
 It is therefore important that students inform the college of any relevant long or short-term medical condition to allow appropriate risk assessment to ensure their safety during learning.
 This can be disclosed either on enrolment or raised to your teaching team.
 All information disclosed in this regard will be treated confidentially.